sguzmanm/ColombianGovOpenDataVis/README.md

 # Colombian Government Open Data Visualizator

-This project is delivered before finishing the WebDev class of September 17th of 2019
+This project is delivered for the deadline on Tuesday September 17th of 2019, before 8:00 pm.

 ## Colaborators